DanielNeedles/PowerVMCRUDforRHELorAIX/README.md

        remove (VM ID)                                    ## USE ID, NOT NAME vms                                               ## LISTS ID THEN NAME
        flavors                                           ## LISTS ID THEN NAME

+## INSTALL:

+The managevm.sh script is a standalone script.
+It has no real dependencies except standard Linux/UNIX commands such as curl.

+## TEST:

+No fancy testing for the simple script.
+Only a shell script in the test directory that runs several of the commands.
+Note either the test script will need either the managevm.py script local or on the path.

 # LINKS